-I have been buying cars for over 30 years.
-More than 50,000 vehicles.
-I have worked with CarMax's valuation system, I have seen Carvana's offers on the same cars, and I talk to sellers every week who are trying to figure out which one to use.
+I've been buying cars for over 30 years.
+I've bought over 50,000 cars.
+I have worked with CarMax's valuation system, I've seen Carvana's offers on the same cars, and I talk to sellers every week who are trying to figure out which one to use.

 Here is the short version: both are legitimate operations.
 Neither is a scam.
 But they work very differently, and most comparison articles are written by people who have never actually been through either process with a real car and real money on the line.